New hire checklist: A step-by-step guide to onboarding employees in the Czech Republic (Czechia) [2024]

 • Seek their feedback on how you can improve the onboarding experience.
 And finally, keep in mind that feedback goes both ways.
 Obtain feedback from all new employees about their onboarding experience and how it can be improved for future hires.

-If you're going to hire employees, contractors, or remote workers in the Czech Republic, you need more than just a new hire checklist: you need Rippling.
+If you're hiring remote contractors in the Czech Republic, you need more than just a new hire checklist: you need Rippling.
+With Rippling, you can complete and verify background checks, send offer letters, and store digital documents—all from one centralized system.

-Rippling makes it easy to onboard and manage employees and contractors around the world—in one system that helps keep you compliant with local employment laws and regulations.
+Rippling makes it easy to onboard and manage your global workforce and keeps you compliant with local employment laws and regulations.

 Rippling and its affiliates do not provide tax, accounting, or legal advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for tax, legal, or accounting advice.
 You should consult your own tax, legal, and accounting advisors before engaging in any related activities or transactions.